Townsville: Parks

 Queens Gardens, laid out in 1870 in the Northern part of Townsville cover an area of 4 ha.
 Originally they were a part of a botanical garden of 100 acre dedicated to the experimentation and propagation of tropical plants like breadfruit, mahogany, coffee and mangoes.

 The Strand is considered the most popular park of Townsville.
 In 1950, Tobruk Memorial Baths were inaugurated here.
 The Strand is known for its Rock Pool and for various cultural events which take place here.

-Anderson Park covering an area of about 20 ha in the district of Muningburra is mainly known for its ferns and pandanus.
+Anderson Park covering an area of about 20 ha in the district of Mundingburra is mainly known for its ferns and pandanus.
 The park is named after William Andersen (1845–1935), the first curator of parks of the city.
 The park was laid out in 1929.
 Its design was prepared in 1962 by Allan Wilson, Superintendent of parks from 1959 to 1969.

 Townsville Palmetum, a park covering an area of 17 ha with about 300 species of plants, was inaugurated in the South of Townsville in 1988.
 Most of the 60 species of palms which are native to Australia can be seen here.

 The first park in the city centre which was named Anzac Memorial Park later was laid out as early as 1912.
 A bandstand was built in the middle of the park in 1913.